Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

  3. Kernel writes output data back to DDR memories after processing
  4. Host reads output data from device DDR memories through PCIe&reg

  2D IDCT carries a significant potential for acceleration compared to CPU performance as is evident from the final results but in general it is a memory bandwidth limited kernel so its performance is capped by any component in the memory subsystem that has minimum bandwidth.
-You can use memory subsystem data transfer rate specs from datasheets but to have better estimates, it is recommended to use Xilinx run time utility such as xbutil to perform bandwidth test and use its measurement for estimation.
+Memory subsystem data transfer rate specs from datasheets can be used but to have better estimates, it is recommended to use Xilinx run time utility such as **xbutil** to perform bandwidth test and use its measurement for estimation.
 From the measurements for AWS F1 instance, it is found that this bottleneck bandwidth is around 8.4 GB/s.
-While kernel is processing data it reads and write to device DDR memories so another important number that you can use for estimating the latency of kernel is the device DDR read and write bandwidths which can be taken as 12GHz(250MHz * 64 Bytes *0.75).
+While kernel is processing data it reads and write to device DDR memories so another important number that can used for estimating the latency of kernel is the device DDR read and write bandwidths which can be taken as 12GHz(250MHz * 64 Bytes *0.75).
 Here the assumption is that DDR interfaces are operating at 75% of maximum bandwidth depending on kernel read/write patterns and kernel will be running at 250MHz.

 ### Kernel Performance Estimation

- By looking at the kernel source code in `krnl_idct.cpp`, around line 370 you can easily see that the dataflow pipeline consists of four function calls, read_blocks, execute, and two calls to write_blocks.
+ By looking at the kernel source code in `krnl_idct.cpp`, around line 370 it can be easily seen that the dataflow pipeline consists of four function calls, read_blocks, execute, and two calls to write_blocks.
 The write_block is called twice once for loading co-efficients and then for loading input data.
 The size of co-efficients is very small as compared to main input data chunk that is processed so it can be ignored.
 By looking at the definitions of these functions it is clear that all functions can be pipelined with II=1 except "execute" which performs 2D IDCT(8x8).
 The reason being it needs 1024(8 * 8 * 2 * 8) bits to process per cycle which is not possible since it reads and writes from device DDR memories with 512-bit device interfaces.
 Essentially read_blocs and write_blocks which connect to memories can provide IDCT with only 512-bit wide sample every cycle.
 The kernel latency and throughput can be estimated as follows:

   ```
     Data Processed per Call     = 8*8*2 (size of short type in bytes) = 128 Bytes